Skip to content

 The “two factors” typically come from different categories:

-• Factor 2: TOTP code from authenticator app (something you have)
+• Factor 2: TOTP code from an authenticator app (something you have)

-• Many regulations (PCI-DSS, HIPAA, GDPR) require or recommend multi-factor authentication for sensitive data access.
+Many regulations (PCI-DSS, HIPAA, GDPR) require or recommend multi-factor authentication for accessing sensitive data.

 TOTP (Time-based One-Time Password) is the algorithm behind apps like Google Authenticator and Authy.

-1. Secret Generation: The server generates a random secret key (Base32 encoded string)
+1. The server generates a random secret key (a Base32 encoded string).

-2. Secret Sharing: The secret is shared with the user via QR code or manual entry
+2. The secret is shared with the user via a QR code or manual entry.

-3. Code Generation: Both server and authenticator app use the same formula:
+3. Both the server and the authenticator app use the same formula to generate codes:

 TOTP = HMAC-SHA1(secret, floor(current_time / 30))

-4. Code Validation: The server accepts codes that match the current or adjacent 30-second windows
+4. The server accepts codes that match the current or adjacent 30-second windows.

 • Codes change every 30 seconds